finnito/Science/content/9scie/energy-for-life/markdown/digestion-and-disease.md

 Include: Part(s) of the digestive system where it occurs, what the condition does, how to avoid/treat the disease

-Gastroesophageal Reflux Disease, gallstones, celiac disease, Chron's disease, uclerative colitis, irritable bowel syndrome, hemorrhoids, diverticulitis, anal fissures
+Gastroesophageal Reflux Disease, gallstones, celiac disease, Chron's disease, uclerative colitis,

 ---